ros-navigation/navigation2/nav2_smac_planner/README.md

 ## Features

-We further improve in the following ways:
+We further improve on Hybrid-A\* in the following ways:
 - Remove need for upsampling by searching with 10x smaller motion primitives (same as their upsampling ratio).
 - Multi-resolution search allowing planning to occur at a coarser resolution for wider spaces (O(N^2) faster).
 - Cost-aware penalty functions in search resulting in far smoother plans (further reducing requirement to smooth).
-- Gradient descent smoother
+- Gradient-descent, basic but fast smoother
 - Faster planning than original paper by highly optimizing the template A\* algorithm.
-- Faster planning via precomputed heuristic, motion primitive, and other values.
+- Faster planning via custom precomputed heuristic, motion primitive, and other values.
 - Automatically adjusted search motion model sizes by motion model, costmap resolution, and bin sizing.
 - Closest path on approach within tolerance if exact path cannot be found or in invalid space.
 - Multi-model hybrid searching including Dubin and Reeds-Shepp models.
 More models may be trivially added.